mariojgt/skeleton/README.md

 # Features

-- [ ] Clean and basic start point in package development.
+- [ ] Clean and basic start point in Laravel package development.
-- [ ] Webpack setup with tailwind css and sweetalert2.
+- [ ] Webpack setup with tailwind css ,sweetalert2 and vue3 basic setup.
 - [ ] Simple out of the box Laravel Authentication.
 - [ ] Example Laravel components, and layout structure.
 - [ ] Tailwind with npm presetup for runing with packages.
+- [ ] Republish command
+- [ ] Reusable laravel layout
+- [ ] Dynamic form
+- [ ] Lightweight
+- [ ] Dark|light mode out of the box

 # Installation